Time Crystals from Minimum Time Uncertainty: Time Crystals

 leading to

 where $n\in {Z}$.
 This means that

 or expanding in terms of $\alpha$

 i.e. we can only measure time in discrete steps.
 It is interesting to note that this discrete interval is dependent on the energy of the system, i.e. the larger the energy the larger will be this discrete interval of time, but since the energy dependence is to second and higher orders, this does not change the time interval by much, except near Planckian energy scales.
-Further, as can be seen from Eq.(\ref{time1}) above, the energy of a system is bounded from above by the Planck energy ($\approx 1/\alpha$), perfectly consistent with DSR type thories.
-Finally as expected, a continuous time is recovered in the limit in which $\alpha\to 0$.
-In short, any physical system with finite energy, can only evolve by taking discrete jumps in time rather than continuously.
+It may also be noted that this time interval is of the same order as the minimum time expected directly from the time-energy uncertainty in Eq. \eqref{teu}.
+Further, it appears from Eq. \eqref{tint} that the minimum time interval diverges as the energy approaches Planck scale ($E\sim 1/4\alpha$).
+However, this divergence could be unphysical since the Schr\"{o}dinger equation \eqref{schrod} is deformed to first order in $\alpha$ only.
+Finally, as expected, a continuous time is recovered in the limit in which $\alpha\to 0$.
+In short, any physical system with finite energy can only evolve by taking discrete jumps in time rather than continuously.